-Grant applications can be submitted up until close of business on Friday 22 March 2013 using the online application form.
+Grant applications can be submitted up until Friday 4 April at 1900 (AEST) or 1700 pm (Japan) using the smartygrants - online application form.

-Australia-Japan Foundation (AJF) grants are intended to provide seed funding for innovative proposals relevant to the objectives and key themes of the AJF (refer below).
-This includes proposals which demonstrate the potential for the development of long-term links between individuals and institutions in Australia and their counterparts in Japan.
-In addition to the objectives and themes set out below, the AJF Board is interested in receiving grant applications for proposals that aim to assist communities in the Tohoku region of Japan recover from the Greater Tohoku Earthquake and Tsunami in March 2011.
+Australia-Japan Foundation (AJF) grants are intended to provide seed funding for innovative proposals relevant to the objectives and key themes of the AJF (listed below).
+These include proposals which demonstrate the potential for the development of long-term links between individuals and institutions in Australia and their counterparts in Japan.
+In addition to the objectives and themes set out below, the AJF Board continues to be interested in receiving grant applications for proposals that aim to assist communities in the Tohoku region of Japan recover from the Greater Tohoku Earthquake and Tsunami in March 2011.

-As applications are assessed against the AJF funding guidelines, all applicants should familiarise themselves with these guidelines before submitting an online application for funding.
+As applications are assessed against the AJF funding guidelines, all applicants should familiarise themselves with these guidelines before submitting the online application for funding.

 The following are Guidelines for Funding Applicants and Recipients:

-Australia-Japan Foundation (AJF) grants are intended to provide seed funding for innovative proposals relevant to the objectives and key objectives of the AJF (see below).
+Australia-Japan Foundation (AJF) grants are intended to provide seed funding for innovative proposals relevant to the objectives and objectives and themes of the AJF (see below).
 These include proposals which demonstrate the potential for the development of long-term links between individuals and institutions in Australia and their counterparts in Japan.

 Information for Potential AJF Grant Applicants and Recipients: